Table of Contents

 Q: Can cats only live on dry food?

-A: Cats can only live on dry food, as long as it has the correct balance of nutrients and is combined with a healthy water intake.
-If your cat feeder only takes dry food, this is still healthy for your cat, I just personally prefer providing a mix.
+A: Cats can only live on dry food if it has the correct balance of nutrients combined with a healthy water intake.
+If your cat feeder only takes dry pellet food, this is still healthy for your cat; I just personally prefer providing a mix.

 Q: What is the best cat feeder with collar sensor?